1c7/srt-parser-2/README.md

 Note: There are no official SRT standard.
 `00:00:01.544` and `00:00:00.05` is not 100% wrong.
 There are gray area.
-But most tutorial/file/example/code on the internet use `00:00:01,544`
+But most tutorial/file/example/code on the internet use `00:00:01,544`    -->

 ## Conclusion
-1. Support more time format
+1. Support more time format (even wrong format)
 2. Have extensive test

 ## Why I write this?